 Tips & Advice

 - Mulch around all trees and shrubs to provide maximum insulation to plant root systems from heat.
-Apply mulch at 2 to 3 inches thick.
+Apply 2 to 3 inches of mulch.

 - Water thoroughly in the early morning hours.
-Have watering finish before day break.
-This will allow no waste of your water from evaporation.
+Water your plants before daybreak.
+This will minimize evaporation.

 - Plant material that shows stress by wilting may need some additional watering to bounce back.
 Hand watering can really help in this situation.